 An intravenous pyelogram (IVP) is a test that evaluates problems in the urinary tract.
-It is done with contrast dye and x-rays .
+It is done with an injection of material that is seen in the urine on x-rays .

 Anatomy of the Kidney

 Copyright © Nucleus Medical Media, Inc.

 An IVP is done to identify:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Some factors that may increase the risk of complications include:

 An IV will be inserted.
 This will provide the contrast material and any medication that you will need.
 For the next 30-60 minutes, you will lie on a table while x-rays are taken at regular intervals.
 You may be asked to hold your breath each time an x-ray is taken.
 The material will highlight your urinary system on the x-ray.
 This will allow your doctor to see these body parts at work and detect problems.
 Before the last x-ray, you will empty your bladder in a bathroom.

 You will be able to resume your normal activities and diet.

 About 60-90 minutes